paulBit3/blogApi_v1/README.md

 - The API is Documented and tested using Swagger

-You can download it to your local or clone it  ```git clone: https://github.com/paulBit3/blogApi_v1.git```
+You can download it to your local or clone it  ```git clone: https://github.com/paulBit3/blogApi_v1.git``` Important

+You MUST access the locally run website through 127.0.0.1:3000 and NOT localhost:3000.
+This is because the CORS policy is configured to only allow requests from the exact domain 127.0.0.1:3000.
 ------

 --- Install Dependencies for the project: